RICCIARDI-Adrien/Cyclope/README.md

 ## Hardware

-PCB has been designed using KiCad 5.1.5.
+PCB has been designed using KiCad 5.1.5 and has been ported to KiCad 6.
 All manufacturing files are available from [Release](https://github.com/RICCIARDI-Adrien/Cyclope/releases) page.
 A PDF version of the schematic is also provided.

 ## Software